What is the state unemployment insurance program?

 In most cases, if you have employees, you must pay unemployment taxes on their wages in the state.
 Tax reports or tax and wage reports are due quarterly.
 Liable employers must submit a tax report every quarter, even if there are no paid employees that quarter and/or taxes are unable to be paid.

 How much does unemployment insurance cost?

 Employer tax rates vary by state and typically fall within a range based on number of unemployment claims associated with your business.
 The more claims filed, the higher your tax rate becomes.

+Unemployment administration can become cumbersome and costly for business owners, who must maintain current paperwork and respond to claims in a timely manner, or else face costly penalties.
 We can help you obtain your SUI numbers from the state for only $99.
 Our SUI service works with Paychex Payroll to help your business save time, administrative hassles, and costs commonly associated with unemployment administration.